hspec/hspec-wai/README.md

     S.json $ object ["foo" .= Number 23, "bar" .= Number 42]

 spec :: Spec
-spec = with app $ do
+spec = do
   describe "GET /" $ do
-    it "responds with 200" $ do
+    it "responds with 200" $ withApplication app $ do
       get "/" `shouldRespondWith` 200

-    it "responds with 'hello'" $ do
-      get "/" `shouldRespondWith` "hello"
+    it "responds with 'hello'" $ withApplication app $ do get "/" `shouldRespondWith` "hello"

-    it "responds with 200 / 'hello'" $ do
+    it "responds with 200 / 'hello'" $ withApplication app $ do
       get "/" `shouldRespondWith` "hello" {matchStatus = 200}

-    it "has 'Content-Type: text/plain; charset=utf-8'" $ do
+    it "has 'Content-Type: text/plain; charset=utf-8'" $ withApplication app $ do
       get "/" `shouldRespondWith` 200 {matchHeaders = ["Content-Type" <:> "text/plain; charset=utf-8"]}

   describe "GET /some-json" $ do
-    it "responds with some JSON" $ do get "/some-json" `shouldRespondWith` [json|{foo: 23, bar: 42}|]
+    it "responds with some JSON" $ withApplication app $ do get "/some-json" `shouldRespondWith` [json|{foo: 23, bar: 42}|]
 ~~~